timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-06-29
+# Objectives for Today 2021-06-30

-- Bring Turtle Brains Hello World project up to date.
+- Playing with Drive Train Simulation to get things rendering and working again, or;
-- Dig into random little projects
+- Designing a RaceTrack with rough layout of gray boxing and Assetto Corsa for testing.

 **Purpose**

-Roll the ball a little more...
+Roll the ball a little faster...